Pepper's ghost: Systems

 Several proprietary systems produce modern Pepper's ghost effects.
-The "Musion Eyeliner" uses thin metalized film is placed across the front of the stage at an angle of 45 degrees towards the audience; recessed below the screen is a bright image supplied by an LED screen or powerful projector.
+The "Musion Eyeliner" uses thin metalized film placed across the front of the stage at an angle of 45 degrees towards the audience; recessed below the screen is a bright image supplied by an LED screen or powerful projector.
 When viewed from the audience's perspective, the reflected images appear to be on the stage.
-The "Cheoptics360" displays revolving 3D animations or special video sequences inside a four-sided transparent pyramid. and Ramboll.
+The "Cheoptics360" displays revolving 3D animations or special video sequences inside a four-sided transparent pyramid.
 This system is often used for retail environments and exhibitions.

 Amusement parks

 The world's largest implementation of this illusion can be found at The Haunted Mansion and Phantom Manor attractions at several Walt Disney Parks and Resorts.
 There, a 90 ft-long scene features multiple Pepper's ghost effects, brought together in one scene.
 Guests travel along an elevated mezzanine, looking through a 30 ft-tall pane of glass into an empty ballroom.
 Animatronic ghosts move in hidden black rooms beneath and above the mezzanine.
 A more advanced variation of the Pepper's Ghost effect is also used at The Twilight Zone Tower of Terror.

 The walk-through attraction Turbidite Manor in Nashville, Tennessee, employs variations of the classic technique, enabling guests to see various spirits that also interact with the physical environment, viewable at a much closer proximity.
 The House at Haunted Hill, a Halloween attraction in Woodland Hills, California, employs a similar variation in its front window to display characters from its storyline.

 An example that combines the Pepper's ghost effect with a live actor and film projection can be seen in the Mystery Lodge exhibit at the Knott's Berry Farm theme park in Buena Park, California, and the Ghosts of the Library exhibit at the Abraham Lincoln Presidential Library and Museum in Springfield, Illinois, as well as the depiction of Maori legends called A Millennium Ago at the Museum of Wellington City & Sea in New Zealand.

 The Hogwarts Express attraction at Universal Studios Florida uses the Pepper's ghost effect, such that guests entering "Platform 9 3/4" seem to disappear into a brick wall when viewed from those further behind in the queue.

+The Curse at Alton Manor, an attraction at the Alton Towers theme park in Staffordshire, England, uses multiple Pepper's ghost effects.
+These include the ride's preshow, where characters are projected inside an empty dollhouse before disappearing as the room is bathed in ultraviolet light, and a scene where Emily Alton, the attraction's central antagonist, appears in a corporeal form before vanishing, in a similar fashion to effects used at the Disney parks.
+The effect was also used in the ride's previous iterations, The Haunted House and Duel: The Haunted House Strikes Back; where Emily Alton and her cat Snowy could be seen as small corporeal ghosts inside a doll's house in the attraction's queue, similar to the preshow in the current iteration of the attraction.